 The beast’s eyes flew wide.
 Blood spurted from the wound.
 The man pushed hard, knocking the satyr off him, then stumbled to his feet.

 “Yes,” Zagreus whispered near Cynna’s temple, his hot breath flaming her already overheated skin, his excitement palpable in the thick air.
 “Finish them.
-Let your rage free.”
+Let the darkness free.”

 As if he’d heard them, the man turned and looked up into the spectator area where they were standing.
-A deep scar cut across the left side of his face, but his piercing, amber gaze didn’t hover on Zagreus.
+A deep scar cut across the left side of his face, disappearing beneath his beard, but his piercing, amber gaze didn’t hover on Zagreus.
 It landed on Cynna.
 And held.
-As if they were the only two people in the room.
+As if they were the only two in the room.